 How Alpine shaped the solution.

-The project’s art historian, Mary Lou Davis, said this of our work: “I know of no other house in which so much decorative finish history is intact, revealed and easily readable.
+The project’s art historian, Marylou Davis, said of our work: “I know of no other house in which so much decorative finish history is intact, revealed and easily readable.
 The work in uncovering this is remarkable!”
 Alpine is proud to have been a part of the preservation of this national treasure.
 Our work at the Colonel Barrett House was highlighted on PBS’s This Old House with Norm Abrams.
 Colonel Barrett’s House is now fully restored and is a permanent part of the Minuteman National Park.

 Save Our Heritage Foundation, Concord, MA